global99a/SocialMedia-App/README.md

 2. **Create a Database**:
    Open your terminal or command prompt and access the PostgreSQL shell: psql -U postgres
-3.Update the application.properties or application.yml file in the src/main/resources directory with your PostgreSQL connection details: properties
+3.Update the application.properties file in the src/main/resources directory with your PostgreSQL connection details:
-Copy code

 spring.datasource.url=jdbc:postgresql://localhost:5432/socialmedia-db
 spring.datasource.username=your_username
 spring.datasource.password=your_password

+### Run the Application:
+After setting up the database and updating the configuration, you can run your Spring Boot application.
+The application will connect to the PostgreSQL database and perform CRUD operations as required.